swatimardia/api.ai-chatbot-pro/README.md

 ##Notes##
 The Genres Angular controller is blank on purpose.
 This is for you to try and come up with after watching the video.
 It may be added in the future

+Note - Use ngrock to access localhost and update the webhook in the chatbot!!